jaras209/SAT_solver/README.md

     * `2` - pick the random unassigned literal
 * `--conflicts_limit` is the initial limit on the number of conflicts before the CDCL solver restarts.
 Default value is set to 100.
 * `--lbd_limit` is the initial limit on the number of different decision levels in the learned clause for clause deletion.
 Default value is set to 3.

+## backbones
+A program which uses a CDCL SAT solver as an oracle and finds all backbones of a given CNF formula.

+It uses a priority queue (min heap) to minimize the number of SAT calls.
+The priority of the literal is its number of occurrences in the clauses of the formula multiplied by -1.

+The invocation of the program is:

+`python backbones.py [input_file]`

+* `[input_file]` specifies the input file.
+The format of the input file needs to be `.cnf` for DIMACS formula.

+Program outputs the list of backbone literals, if any, and also the total CPU time of the computation and the number of SAT solver calls.